 The FPLB is also subject to other objectives which the Minister may determine.
 The FPLB makes recommendations to the Minister, and the Minister makes the final decision on all licensing matters.
 Its recommendations to the Minister are made public, as are the final decisions of the Minister.
 To ensure equity and impartially, all FPLB members are appointed by the Lieutenant-Governor in Council.
 For additional information on the role of the Fish Processing Licensing Board, please visit http://www.fishaq.gov.nl.ca/licensing/board/index.html.

 As specified in the Fish Processing Licensing Board Act (the Act), the membership of the FPLB consists of five members appointed by the Lieutenant-Governor in Council.
 One member of the FPLB is designated as the Chairperson by the Lieutenant-Governor in Council, and one member is elected Vice-Chairperson by an internal vote of FPLB members.
-FPLB members are appointed for a period of four years and are expected to have an understanding of, but no current affiliation with, the fishing industry.
+FPLB members are appointed for a period of four years.

-Those who make up the FPLB should collectively possess the following core competencies:
+Members of the Board should collectively possess the following core competencies:

 Members of the FPLB should be available to meet at various times throughout the year, both in person and via teleconference and, according to the Act, there shall be no fewer than two meetings in a calendar year.
 The number of meetings varies from year to year depending on the number of applications received.
 FPLB members may also be expected to spend additional time to review materials and prepare for meetings.

-The period of appointment for two members of the FPLB has expired.
-Expressions of interest are being sought from individuals who possess the background, experience, and skill-sets identified in the above profile to fill these vacancies.
-In addition, prospective candidates should have some expertise or general experience within the fishing industry, but have no direct affiliation with either a particular fish processing company or harvesting group.
+The period of appointment for one member of the FPLB expired on July 7, 2019.
+Expressions of interest are being sought from individuals who possess the background, experience, and skill-sets identified in the above profile to fill the vacancy.